neary-ai/neary/README.md

 3. Run `docker compose up` in the project root

-4. Point your browser to http://localhost
+4. Point your browser to http://localhost:8000

 ### Manual installation

 1. Clone this respository

-2. Set your OpenAI API key: `export OPENAI_API_KEY=your-key-here`
+2. Add your OpenAI API key to the .env file in the project root

+3. Change directory to /backend

-3. Run `pip install -r requirements.txt` in /backend
+4. Run `pip install -r requirements.txt`

-4. Start the backend with `python main.py`

-5. Run `npm install` in /frontend
+5. Run `python main.py`

-6. Start the frontend with `npm run dev`

-7. Point your browser to http://localhost:3000
+6. Point your browser to http://localhost:8000

 ## Usage